ISO 27001 Annex A 8.29 – Security Testing in Development and Acceptance

-ISO 27001 Annex A 8.29 Security Testing in Development and Acceptance is an ISO 27001 control that requires us to test our software before we put it into production to ensure that information security requirements have been met.
+ISO 27001 Annex A 8.29 Security Testing in Development and Acceptance is an ISO 27001 Annex A control that requires an organisation to test software before they put it into production to ensure that information security requirements have been met.

 Purpose